-CODE BLUE issued for Buffalo, southern Erie County Friday night, Saturday
+CODE BLUE issued for Buffalo, Southern Erie County Friday night, Saturday

-BUFFALO, N.Y. — With cold, winter weather continuing through the area, a Code Blue 15 has been issued for both Buffalo and southern Erie County for Friday night and during the day on Saturday.
+BUFFALO, N.Y. — While temperatures are expected to be above freezing on Friday, temperatures are expected to dip overnight and into Saturday.
+As a result, a a Code Blue has been issued for both Buffalo and southern Erie County for Friday night and during the day on Saturday.

 The following shelters will be open Friday night: